 Hello, my name is Falak Tawakalna and I graduated from Burnsville High School.
-I’m a first year Biology major with Chemistry and Communication Studies minors.
+I’m a second year Biology major with Chemistry and Communication Studies minors.
 My dream is to attend medical school to be an emergency doctor.
 At Augsburg I am a part of TRIO/SSS and participated in the 2018 Summer Bridge program.
 Summer Bridge was a head start for me at college.
 I participated with amazing peers, learned from great professors, and was introduced to the Augsburg community.

 My experiences in the public speaking class and religion class were very positive.
 The religion course allowed me to see and discuss with my peers how people have different viewpoints and opened the space for us for better understanding while learning to respect our differences.
 The public speaking class helped me to organize my ideas and present them in a more effective way.
 I especially enjoyed the speech tournament at the end of program.